ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 >>> from hooke import F, x as hookes_x, k
 >>> from parabola import y, x as pararbola_x

-# as expected, the x refers to the same object
+# different x refer to the same object
+# that can't be good
 >>> hookes_x is parabola_x
 True